-- 40.1 Bus Service Workers and Skilled Maintenance Workers assigned to Transit who are regularly assigned to work the night shift and those in the maintenance classifications assigned to and performing street sweeper duties shall receive a shift differential as provided below. - 40.1.1 Employees shall receive a shift differential equal to 5% of base pay per hour for an entire shift when one or more hours of the work shift are worked (excluding lunch period) and the work occurs between the hours of (4) p.m. and (12) a.m. or between (12) a.m. and (7) a.m.
+- 40.1 Bus Service Workers, Skilled Maintenance Workers assigned to Transit, and Facilities Attendants assigned to Recreation and Parks who are regularly assigned to work the night shift and those in the maintenance classifications assigned to and performing street sweeper duties shall receive a shift differential as provided below. - 40.1.1 Employees shall receive a shift differential equal to 5% of base pay per hour for an entire shift when one or more hours of the work shift are worked (excluding lunch period) and the work occurs between the hours of (4) p.m. and (12) a.m. or between (12) a.m. and (7) a.m.
 Monday through Friday, or any hours on Saturday or Sunday.
 Employees must be assigned to work a shift within the hours listed in this Article to receive this benefit.
-Employees working in the garage, who are regularly assigned to work the weekday day shift, and happen to have an overlap into the listed hours, are not eligible to receive shift differential.
+Employees working in the garage, who are regularly assigned to work the weekday day shift, and happen to have an overlap into the listed hours, are not eligible to receive shift differential. - 40.2 Any Unit employee who is regularly assigned to work a shift on Saturday and/or Sunday shall receive a shift differential equal to 5% of base pay per hour for all hours actually worked between 12:00 a.m. on Saturday and 11:59 p.m. on Sunday.